Written byJenny Zeng

-This article talks about how to fix the corrupted USB flash drives/Pen drives using CMD (command prompt), including CHKDSK and Diskpart.
-You can also follow the tutorial to recover lost data from corrupted USB drives with iBoysoft Data Recovery.
+Summary: This article talks about how to fix corrupted flash drive using CMD (command prompt), including CHKDSK and Diskpart.
+You can also follow the tutorial to recover corrupted files from USB drives with iBoysoft Data Recovery.

 What are USB flash drives?

 USB flash drives, Pen drives, or thumb drives, are basically small, portable electronic devices used for storage purposes.
 They have a built-in USB Type-A plug that slots directly into a USB port.

 These devices serve the same purpose as other storage media like SD card, in that they're used to store data and info and transfer it from one device to another.
 Pen drives can be used to store files, like audio files, images, videos, written documents, and much more.

 Basically, if you think of them as digital filing cabinets, you're on the right track.
 As these things are technological, they do sometimes go wrong.
 Damaged or corrupted USB flash drives are unfortunately quite common, with symptoms like USB flash drive not showing up when connected to computers.